-Salisbury's policy is to provide for uncertain tax positions and the related interest and penalties based upon management's assessment of whether a tax benefit is more likely than not to be sustained upon examination by tax authorities.
-As of December 31, 2014 and 2013, there were no material uncertain tax positions related to federal and state tax matters.
-Salisbury is currently open to audit under the statute of limitations by the Internal Revenue Service and state taxing authorities for the years ended December 31, 2011 through December 31, 2014.
+Salisbury's policy is to provide for uncertain tax positions and the related interest and penalties (recorded as a component of income tax expense, if any) based upon management's assessment of whether a tax benefit is more likely than not to be sustained upon examination by tax authorities.
+As of December 31, 2015 and 2014, there were no material uncertain tax positions related to federal and state tax matters.
+Salisbury is currently open to audit under the statute of limitations by the Internal Revenue Service and state taxing authorities for the years ended December 31, 2012 through December 31, 2015.